As fall and winter approaches, we’re busy on the North Shore locking up one of fall projects so that we can begin rough-ins out of the weather.

 One of our current projects is this impressive West Coast style home in MacArthur Heights.
 The home faces the lake looking west, and the views are absolutely mesmerizing.

 Currently, we're at lockup stage and are preparing to move into the finishing stages.
-Recent progress includes installation of windows and construction door sets, strapping installed under the deck in preparation for soffits, finishing of basement concrete floor, framing of lower floor interior walls and main floor stairs, Duradek installation, and completion of waterproof roofing membrane in preparation for custom metal roofing installation.
+Recent progress includes installation of windows and construction door sets, strapping installed under the deck in preparation for soffits, installation of slab SM insulation and finishing of basement concrete floor, framing of lower floor interior walls and main floor stairs, Duradek installation, and completion of waterproof roofing membrane in preparation for custom metal roofing installation.

 Siding and soffit selections are confirmed with a mix of HardiePlank, HardiePanel, and aluminum and Lux metal soffits with select wood beam accents.
-Rough-ins are underway for HVAC (which includes radiant slab heat in the basement), and plumbing.
+Rough-ins are underway for HVAC and plumbing.
 Electrical rough-ins will begin shortly.

 Critical finishing decisions have been made by our clients, including fireplaces, flooring, cabinets, lighting, countertops, finishing trims, interior doors and hardware, overhead garage door, and paint choices.